Sweet potato leaf curl virus: Interaction with host

-The sweet potato whitefly (Bemisia tabac) transmits over 100 plant viruses, one of these being SPLCV.
+The sweet potato whitefly (Bemisia tabaci) transmits over 100 plant viruses, one of these being SPLCV.
 Both male and female whiteflies have been shown to transmit SPLCV to a similar efficiency.
 Furthermore, the whiteflies do not carry the virus for life.
 Instead, they have been shown to carry it for a maximum of 35 days.

 Transmission occurs in a persistent-circulative manner.
 Persistent refers to how the virus passes through the gut to the haemolymph, and then to the salivary glands.
 Circulative denotes that the virus cannot replicate in both the parent and the insect.
 SPLCV is protected inside the whitefly by a chaperone protein produced by symbionts.
 This protein is called symbionin.

 Control and prevention

 Insecticides have been tested towards SPLCV prevention.
 A study in 2014 published in the Journal of Agricultural and Urban Entomology reported that insecticides were ineffective in decreasing whitefly populations, but they had a positive effect in decreasing SPLCV in about half of the sprayed plots.

 In order to work toward controlling the spread of SPLCV, it is necessary to know the three conditions that result in insect-transmitted viruses spreading.
 These conditions include a source of the virus, an insect vector that is present, and an insect that moves about.
 In many cases, real-time polymerase chain reaction (PCR) techniques are used to determine whether SPLCV has been transmitted.

-Whiteflies (Bemisia tabac) have been identified as the vector for the SPLCV and it is hypothesized that the reduction in this population would result in a reduction of the SPLCV cases.
-It has been determined that decreased feeding or increased flight activity of the whiteflies (Bemisia tabac) could interfere with the spread of SPLCV.
+Whiteflies (Bemisia tabaci) have been identified as the vector for the SPLCV and it is hypothesized that the reduction in this population would result in a reduction of the SPLCV cases.
+It has been determined that decreased feeding or increased flight activity of the whiteflies (Bemisia tabaci) could interfere with the spread of SPLCV.
 This is one reasoning that generally backs up the use of insecticides.

-Control of whitefly (Bemisia tabac) vectors with insecticides has met with limited success in preventing the spread of virus diseases.
+Control of whitefly (Bemisia tabaci) vectors with insecticides has met with limited success in preventing the spread of virus diseases.
 In one study that spanned over two years, only 2 out of 36 plots used represented a decrease in the presence of whiteflies.
 Insecticides used in this particular study included imidacloprid, pyriproxyfen, acetamiprid, and pymetrozine.
 Due to the outcomes in this study as well as data gathered from similar studies, the consensus is that insecticides should not be depicted as a possible management approach for insects that infect sweet potatoes.

 In an attempt control the spread of SPLCV neonicotinoids were introduced.
 However, this resulted in worldwide resistance due to extensive exposure.
 In addition to this, there are now many examples of a cross cross resistance with other insecticide classes.
 Generally, when insecticides are used in an attempt to control the spread of SPLCV, rather than resulting in a decrease in viral infection, the incidence of disease increased.

-Despite previous evidence, it has also been reported that the chitin synthesis inhibitor, buprofezin, and the juvenile hormone analog, pyriproxyfen, when used along with neonicotinoids has been successful in managing the spread of SPLCV through whiteflies (Bemisia tabac).
+Despite previous evidence, it has also been reported that the chitin synthesis inhibitor, buprofezin, and the juvenile hormone analog, pyriproxyfen, when used along with neonicotinoids has been successful in managing the spread of SPLCV through whiteflies (Bemisia tabaci).